firezone/firezone/docs/docs/deploy/reverse-proxies/apache.md

 </VirtualHost>
 ```

-### With SSL termination
+## With SSL termination

-This configuration should be used exactly like the previous and uses Firezone's
+This configuration builds on the one above and uses Firezone's auto-generated
-generated self-signed certs to terminate SSL.
+self-signed certificates.

 ```conf
 LoadModule rewrite_module /usr/lib/apache2/modules/mod_rewrite.so